gravitational/teleport/rfd/0069-proxy-peering.md

 state: draft
 ---

-# RFD XX - Proxy Peering
+# RFD 69 - Proxy Peering

 ## What
 This document describes an API that enables a proxy to dial the nodes connected to a peer proxy.
 This is an optional feature that will allow node agents to connect to a single proxy and be reachable through any other proxy in the cluster.